israelElad/InstaAutoAIPost/docs/technical.md

 - On startup, if this lock file exists, the app will exit immediately and will not attempt any further Instagram API calls.
 - This mechanism ensures that after a failed login, the app does not enter a restart loop or risk further lockouts from Instagram.
 - To clear the lockout and allow the app to attempt login again, manually delete the `login_failed.lock` file after resolving the underlying issue (e.g., updating credentials or resolving security alerts).

+## 9. Operational Considerations and Failure Handling

+This section describes the application's behavior in various operational scenarios.

+### 9.1 Successful Post

+If the application successfully processes an image and posts it to Instagram:
+- A success message is logged.
+- The application exits with code 0.
+- The Docker container stops.
+- The `login_failed.lock` file is *not* created.

+### 9.2 Expected Graceful Failure

+If there's an expected failure during image processing or validation (e.g., `ImageValidationError`):
+- An error message is logged.
+- A JSON response with a 400 status code and an error message is returned.
+- The application exits with code 0.
+- The Docker container stops.
+- The `login_failed.lock` file is *not* created.

+### 9.3 Unexpected Failure

+If there's an unexpected exception during the application's execution:
+- An error message is logged.
+- A JSON response with a 500 status code and an error message is returned.
+- The application exits with code 0.
+- The Docker container stops.
+- The `login_failed.lock` file is *not* created.

+### 9.4 EC2 Instance Shutdown/Crash

+If the EC2 instance is shut down or crashes:
+- The Docker container is also shut down.
+- Upon EC2 instance restart, the Docker container will *not* automatically restart due to `restart: on-failure:0` in `docker-compose.yml`.
+- The application will only run again if the `deploy_ec2.py` script is executed.

+### 9.5 Instagram Login/Session Failures

+If the application fails to log in to Instagram or validate the session:
+- The application will attempt to log in up to 3 times with exponential backoff.
+- If all login attempts fail, the `login_failed.lock` file is created.
+- The application exits with code 0.
+- The Docker container stops.
+- The application will *not* automatically retry posting.
+Manual intervention is required to resolve the login issue and delete the `login_failed.lock` file.

+### 9.6 Preventing Bot-Like Behavior

+The application is designed to minimize the risk of being flagged as a bot by Instagram:
+- The application processes and attempts to post only *one* image per execution.
+- The `login_failed.lock` mechanism prevents repeated login attempts.
+- The `InstagramService` implements a retry mechanism with exponential backoff for API calls.
+- A proxy server (if configured) provides a consistent IP address.

+However, it's still possible to trigger rate limits or account blocks if the credentials are invalid, the session is consistently invalid, or the application exhibits other suspicious behavior.
+Regular monitoring of the application logs and adherence to Instagram's API usage guidelines are recommended.

 This document serves as a living guide and will be updated as the technical landscape of the project evolves.